randall-frank/digisim/README.rst

 <https://github.com/randall-frank/digisim/issues>`_.
 This is the best place
 to post questions and code.

-The game is also hosted on `itch.io <https://myleftgoat.itch.io/digisim>`_ which provides a simpler download option and forum to discuss more gameplay related issues.
+The program is also hosted on `itch.io <https://myleftgoat.itch.io/digisim>`_ which provides a simpler download option and forum to discuss more execution related issues.

 Things To Do